-After completing applications, public users submit them electronically and the database notifies DOEE of these new applications.
-Staff review and make a decision to approve or deny each application and the database notifies public users of DOEE's decision.
+After completing applications, public users submit them electronically, and the database notifies DOEE that the applications are available for review.

 In FY 2016, DOEE continued to expand the uses of the Stormwater Database across all programs.
 General enhancements to the database have included streamlining database workflows, automating email notifications regarding application approval and inspection, and providing greater access to program information.
 Notably, DOEE is now publishing BMP data from the Stormwater Database in a GIS layer that can be publicly downloaded from http://opendata.dc.gov/.